 - You get extra warranties if you use their own brand controls & magnetic filter.
 You can get better value from other manufacturers.

 - Magnetic filter is cumbersome and ugly.
 Better filters available from filter manufacturers with better warranties.
+For an informative look at this valuable component, take a look at our ‘Are Magnetic Filters Worth It?‘ blog post.

 - Warranty on their controls are very poor.